 Dr. Knockel is a clinical pharmacist with the University of Iowa Hospitals & Clinics in Iowa City, Iowa.
 Prior to joining the faculty, she practiced at Hy-Vee Pharmacy in Iowa City for 10 years, where she helped implement an AADE-accredited diabetes self-management education program.

 Dr. McDanel's current practice sites are within the Immunology Division and the Anticoagulation Case Management Service (ACMS) at UIHC.
-She holds a secondary appointment as the only clinical pharmacy specialist in the Allergy/Immunology Clinic and Drug Allergy Clinic and has been with the division since 2002.
+She holds a secondary appointment in the Immunology Division as the a clinical pharmacy specialist in Allergy/Immunology and has been with the division since 2002.
 She has dedicated patient appointments for evaluating penicillin drug allergy through skin testing.
 She also has served as a specialist in anticoagulation since 2001.
 The ACMS is a pharmacist-managed service provided under a Hospital Based Protocol with referring providers for primary care patients with established care in the clinics of General Internal Medicine, Family Medicine, Cardiology, Orthopedics, and the Cardiomyopathy Treatment Program.
-There are currently 900 patients enrolled in this service.
+There are currently around 900 patients enrolled in this service.

 Mr. Ponto is Board Certified in Nuclear Pharmacy and has a primary appointment as Chief Nuclear Pharmacist in the Department of Radiology, Division of Nuclear Medicine in the University of Iowa Hospitals and Clinics.
 In his practitioner role, he is responsible for directing the administrative, operational, and professional activities of UIHC’s nuclear pharmacy lab.
 Routine tasks include the ordering, receiving, storage, preparation, quality control testing, dispensing, and disposal of radiopharmaceuticals and related drugs and supplies.
 He also provides both didactic and experiential instruction to nuclear medicine technology students, radiology and nuclear medicine residents, and others.
 He is an active participant in the varied and diverse research efforts relating to radiopharmaceuticals, notably clinical trials.